Software-Related Recalls Give Scare to Ram Truck Owners

 Hopefully, prompt action from Fiat Chrysler will prevent future injuries and fatalities in rollover accidents.
 Those already affected by airbag issues may be eligible for recourse through the court system.
 By holding manufacturers accountable, victims can send a clear message to negligent parties while also gaining a much-needed sense of justice and closure.

 If you or a loved one has been harmed by malfunctioning safety features, it is imperative that you seek legal support.
-The Chris J. Roy, Jr. Law Firm can help.
-Boasting an impressive track record in personal injury law, the acclaimed legal practice has helped many accident victims obtain the compensation they deserve.
+Chris J. Roy, Jr. Law Firm APLC can help.
+Boasting an impressive track record in Alexandria’s personal injury law, the acclaimed legal practice has helped many accident victims obtain the compensation they deserve.
 Call 318-487-9537 today to learn more about your options and to schedule a complimentary case consultation.